benoitc/couchbeam/doc/README.md

 ### Authentication/ Connections options

-You can authenticate to the database or CouchDB server by filling options to the Option list in `couchbeam:server_connection/4` for the server or in `couchbeam:create_db/3`, `couchbeam:open_db/3`, `couchbeam:wopen_or_create_db/3` functions.
+You can authenticate to the database or Apache CouchDB or RCOUCH server by filling options to the Option list in `couchbeam:server_connection/4` for the server or in `couchbeam:create_db/3`, `couchbeam:open_db/3`, `couchbeam:wopen_or_create_db/3` functions.